Hey folks, I’m releasing this chapter a few hours early. We’ve finally reached the action! Hold onto your seat-belts.

 “Move to the bridge!” he yelled, gesturing with his arms.
 “Move away from the gunfire and toward the bridge, now!”

-As soon as he made to stop out across the street, that fear came true and then some.
+As soon as he made to cross the street, that fear came true and then some.
 Jeff barely registered the whistle of something flying through the air until the ear-shattering boom hit.
 The truck exploded before their eyes, hit by some kind of missile, and was knocked down into the water.
 Just like that, the kids panicked.
-Shrieks and cries of terror mixed with the rain and gunshots, almost making a perfect picture.
+Shrieks and cries of terror mixed with the rain and gunshots, painting a perfect picture of chaos.

 Jeff’s mind was racing as he worked out an alternate plan.
-The only real thing to do was find somewhere to barricade and keep them all there for the time being.
+The only real option was finding somewhere to barricade and keeping them all there for the time being.
 As it happened, Jeff’s eyes fell on Cove Park, sitting just a hop, skip, and jump away.
 If Jeff could only keep them all organized, it wouldn’t be hard to set them up there.

 “Bridge is hot!”
 Jeff shouted over them, commanding their attention.
 “Head for the park!
 We’ll set up protection there!”